Pemberley Walk at Lyme

 Continue along this path on the ridge straight ahead, with views opening up to the right.
 You will shortly arrive at Paddock Cottage.
 To your right is an impressive view across the Cheshire Plain and Manchester.

 Take a few minutes to enjoy the extensive views over the Cheshire Plain and towards Manchester to your right.
-Can you pick out Manchester Airport, Jodrell Bank or our colleagues at the Alderley Edge?
+Can you pick out Manchester Airport, Jodrell Bank or our colleagues at Alderley Edge (in Nether Alderley Mill)?

 This pond played host to the most famous scene of the filming of Pride and Prejudice at Lyme.
 This is where Mr Darcy had his swim.
 This pond however was only one of three different ponds used to capture the whole scene.